 Are you already involved in the helping professions in a paid or volunteer capacity?
 As an educator of youth or adults or as a physician, nurse, psychologist, social worker, carer, or counselor?
 Perhaps you are working in an allied health profession, for example, as a nutritionist, yoga teacher or similar?

-If you’d like to become an Autogenic Therapist, this is the training course that starts you on an exciting journey of self-discovery and self-care.
+If you’d like to become an Autogenic Therapist, this training course starts you on an exciting journey of self-discovery and self-care.
 Many professional organisations accept this course for Continuing Professional Development (CPD).
-The British Psychological Society has approved it for 20 CPD hours.
-So you can earn CPD at the same time as you learn AT for yourself and earn a Certificate of Competence in Personal AT.
+BPS has accredited it for 20 CPD hours for BPS members.

-To earn this certificate you must take the standard autogenic training course which is described in our About AT page and also briefly below.
 Choose one of the therapists from the list at the bottom of this page.
-Those with an asterix offer distance learning by Zoom or Skype.
+Those whose names are in bold typeface followed by an asterix (*) offer distance learning by Zoom or Skype.
 Click through to read their profiles and to contact them.

 Certificate of Competence in Personal AT